 There are a few general eligibility requirements to qualify for a Medicare Advantage plan (Medicare Part C):

 1. You must be enrolled in Original Medicare (Medicare Part A and Part B).

 2. You must live in the service area of a Medicare Advantage insurance provider that is accepting new users during your application period.

-Anyone who is enrolled in Original Medicare (Part A and Part B) may be eligible to sign up for a Medicare Advantage (Part C) plan.
-This includes people under the age of 65 who have qualified for Medicare because of a disability.
+If you’re enrolled in Original Medicare (Part A and Part B), you may be eligible to sign up for a Medicare Advantage (Part C) plan during a qualifying enrollment period.
+This includes people under the age of 65 who qualify for Medicare because of a disability or health condition.